Skip to main content

 IHT Business Property Relief (BPR) explained (2026/27)

 BPR can wipe out IHT on qualifying business assets entirely.
-Trading businesses, unquoted shares (including AIM-listed) get 100% relief; controlling interests in listed companies and certain assets used in your business get 50%.
-This page covers what qualifies, the 2-year ownership rule, the "wholly or mainly" trading test, and the 2026 Budget changes that take effect from April 2026.
+Trading businesses and unquoted shares get 100% relief within the £2.5m allowance that applies from April 2026; AIM-listed shares, controlling interests in listed companies and certain assets used in your business get 50%.
+This page covers what qualifies, the 2-year ownership rule, the "wholly or mainly" trading test, and the reforms that take effect from April 2026.

 BPR in one paragraph: qualifying business assets get either 100% or 50% IHT relief, separate from the nil-rate band.
-Most relevant categories: an unincorporated trading business (100%), unquoted shares including AIM-listed (100%), controlling holding in a quoted company (50%), and land/buildings/machinery used in a business you control (50%).
+Most relevant categories: an unincorporated trading business (100%), unquoted trading-company shares (100%), AIM-listed shares (50% from April 2026), controlling holding in a quoted company (50%), and land/buildings/machinery used in a business you control (50%).
 You must have owned the asset for 2 years before death (or transfer).
-Note: from April 2026, BPR/APR combined relief is capped at £1m at 100% rate; above that, 50% relief applies.
+Note: from April 2026, combined BPR/APR relief at the 100% rate is capped at a £2.5m allowance per person (transferable between spouses); above that, 50% relief applies — and AIM shares get 50% without using the allowance.

 The two rates of BPR